Jaswanth177/School-Management-System--main/README.md

-Developed a scalable School Management System using Python, Django, and SQL for efficient administration.
+Description:This is a School Management System built using JavaScript and Node.js, designed to manage students, teachers, classes, and subjects.
+It supports basic CRUD operations and serves as a backend for educational platforms.

-Implemented role-based authentication for secure access to students, teachers, and administrators.
+RESTful API built with Node.js and Express.js

-Integrated automated attendance tracking, grading, and report generation for seamless academic management.
+Manage Students, Teachers, Classes, Subjects

-Designed an intuitive UI using HTML, CSS, and JavaScript for a responsive and user-friendly experience.
+Data stored using JSON or a simple file-based system

-Optimized database queries and API performance to ensure fast and secure data management.
+Modular folder structure for scalability and maintainability